 - Online Accessibility: You may use your smartphone or laptop to manage your Demat Account at any time and from anywhere.

-- Bonuses and trading volume are easily known: If the business whose shares you own takes an initiative to make a change to its stock, including a bonus issue or a share capital, your Demat Account will be updated regularly.
+- Bonuses and trading volume are easily known: If the business whose shares you own takes the initiative to make a change to its stock, including a bonus issue or a share capital, your Demat Account will be updated regularly.

 - Contains a variety of investments: Aside from shares, a Demat Account can store a variety of other investments such as bonds, mutual funds, ETFs, government securities, and so on.